Rebecca Blake: Domestic career

 Inspired by her introduction to cricket as an 11 year old, Blake joined the Saumur Cricket Club.
 She soon became the youngest and only girl player, and a regular, in the club's only team, which was otherwise a men's team.
 Later, she played for the Nantes Cricket Club.

 In 2017, she moved to the Hursley Park Cricket Club in Hampshire, England, for which she played initially in the Women's 2nd XI, alongside Shami Mosweu, captain of the Botswana national team.
 In September 2019, she was a member of the Hursley Park team led by Emily Windsor that won the inaugural Summer Smash T10 tournament at The Oval in South London.

-As of her WT20I debut in September 2022, she was still a member of the Hursley Park club.
+As of her international debut in September 2022, she was still a member of the Hursley Park club.

 International career

 France

 Blake's batting and bowling feats for Saumur soon came to the attention of the French national squad's selectors.
 In August 2011, aged 12, she played her first two matches for the French national team, against Jersey; the two contests were also the first matches ever played by the team, of which she was the youngest member.
 In the first match, Blake and the team did not do well, but in the second, she took two wickets and was given the best bowler award.
 Once again, she soon became a team regular.

 By August 2014, when the then 15-year-old Blake played in that year's annual European women's cricket tournament at the Olympic Stadium in Berlin, she had become one of her team's vice-captains, and was being described as "the French teen star".
 The previous month, she had scored her maiden international half century, against Belgium.

 At the tournament, contested between seven teams, Blake opened her account with 30* in France's defeat by host team Germany.
 In her final match, against Gibraltar, she contributed 31 runs to a "comfortable victory" by her team.
 France bagged a total of three 'upset' wins, against Jersey, Denmark and Gibraltar, and finished "an unexpected third", behind Italy and Germany.
 Along the way, Blake made 94 runs and took six wickets in six matches; she was also named as the tournament's leading Emerging Player, and was ranked sixth Most Valuable Player from more than 90 participants.

 In an interview with The Deux-Sèvres Monthly published shortly after the tournament, Blake said: